syncfusion/maui-demos/README.md

 ## Controls Catalog

-Platforms supported by each .NET MAUI control is listed below.
+Platforms supported by each .NET MAUI control are listed below.

 <table>